EverydayHealthLogo

 • Medical School: Touro University - California Touro University College of Osteopathic Medicine

-Is Dr. Pemberton board certified in Ophthalmologist?
+Is Dr. Pemberton board certified as an Ophthalmologist?

 Yes, Dr. John Pemberton, DO is board certified by the American Board of Ophthalmology